rossgalloway/YAM-documentation/new-docs/governance_new.md

 ### Proposing and reaching Quorum for Consensus Votes (Snapshot)

-A proposer must have > 100 BoU YAM (251 scaled) delegated to their address.
+To propose a snapshot vote, A proposer must have > 100 BoU YAM (251 scaled) delegated to their address.

 In order to pass, a proposal must reach quorum which means that a certain threshold of total voting power votes "for" the proposal.
-For snapshot votes, this number is 200,000 BoU YAM ([what does BoU mean?]()) or 500,000 scaled YAM, equivalent to 4% of the initial token supply.
+For snapshot votes, this number is 200,000 BoU YAM ([what does BoU mean?](/new-docs/FAQ_new.md)) or 500,000 scaled YAM, equivalent to 4% of the initial token supply.

-## Execution Process (on-chain)
+## Execution Process (on-chain YXP Process)

-The execution process...
+The execution process (YXP) starts after the consensus process has completed.
+As the name suggests, this is how any on-chain actions required by YIPs or GAPs are executed.
+On-chain execution proposals use the DAO's Compound Governor based smart contracts and are able to interact directly with the treasury and other smart contracts owned by the Yam DAO.
+While anyone can propose an on-chain vote by callign the governor contracts directly, the Gov-Ops council is empowered to submit proposals on behalf of the token holders.
+These (typically monthly) proposals will include all the routine actions for that month that have been approved via consensus voting (YIPs and GAPs).
+For more information about what is considered routine, see [this post](https://github.com/yam-finance/documents/blob/master/govops/govops-council.md)

+Separating the execution from the consensus phase has 2 advantages.
+First, it allows token holders to vote for free in the consensus phase, using snapshot.
+Second, it bundles all the smart contract execution, which requires vetting, into one package that can be reviewed and tested all together.
+On-chain proposals will be posted to the YAM organization Github and announced on discord when they are ready for review.
+After at least 2 days of open review, if not problems are found, the vote and transactions will be submitted to the governor contract for token holders to vote on.

+If the transactions required to be executed fall outside of the scope of work of the Gov-Ops council then the code required to execute those transactions will need to be written (or coordinated) by the party submitting the consensus votes.
+Whether that code will need to be audited will be determined on a case by case basis by the Gov-Ops council.

+#### YXP Timeline

+- Pre-requisite: Pass consensus phase
+- Coordinate with Gov-Ops council on the code needed to execute the proposal.
+If needed, write, or coordinate the writing of that code: As long as needed.
+- Proposal submission and voting: 2 days.
+- Timelock delay: 5 days.

+### Proposing and reaching Quorum for Execution Votes

-For on-chain voting, a user must have 50,000 BoU YAMs delegated to their address This is equivalent to 1% of the initial token supply.
+To propose an on-chain vote, the proposer must have 50,000 BoU YAM (125,000 scaled) delegated to their address.
+They must maintain this minimum amount of YAM in their wallet throughout the entire voting and timelock period.

+In order to pass, a proposal must reach quorum which means that a certain threshold of total voting power votes "for" the proposal.
+For on-chain votes, this number is 200,000 BoU YAM ([what does BoU mean?]()) or 500,000 scaled YAM, equivalent to ~4% of the initial token supply.

 ## Other important information

 ### Delegation

 In order to vote, you must [delegate your vote]() to yourself or to someone else.
 This applies to off-chain snapshot voting as well.
 Any YAM tokens being used as an LP in Yam's incentivizer farming Yams are automatically delegated to self.
-You can currently delegate to yourself via [yam.finance](), and we are working on an interface to delegate to other addresses.
+You can currently delegate to yourself or others via [yam.finance]().
 You can also delegate via [etherscan]() directly.

 ### Voting with LP tokens

-Only if you provide liquidity to [Sushiswap]() Yam/ETH pool and stake on Yam's incentivizer using [yam.finance/farm]().
-Don't forget to register to vote on [yam.finance/governance](), only needs to be done once.
-Voting power is determined by distributing the voting power of YAM held in the YAM/ETH Sushiswap pool, but distributed to only YAM Incentivizer stakers.
-This was done to mitigate flashloan threats in voting, so the Incentivizer contract keeps a record of the necessary values at needed block heights to facilitate those mitigations.
+Liquidity Providers to the [Sushiswap]() Yam/ETH pool who stake thier SLP tokens in Yam's [incentivizer]() can vote with those tokens as well.
+You need to register to vote (delegate to yourself) on [yam.finance/governance]().
+If you have YAM tokens in both a wallet and in the incentivizer contract, we recommend delegating via etherscan so that both locations are counted toward your total voting power.
+If you need help with this, please come by the discord and ask.